Projects

 Challenge and proposed solution

 The disposal of returned concrete has become increasingly difficult and costly due to the scarcity of dumping sites.
-Additionally, the disposal process poses significant environmental risks, particularly the potential for harmful leaching into groundwater.
+The disposal process also poses significant environmental risks, particularly the potential for harmful leaching into groundwater.

-This project, spearheaded by Curtin University alongside Main Road Western Australia, CCAA, and Holcim (Australia) Pty Ltd, aims to develop returned concrete into a viable alternative coarse aggregate that reduces the carbon footprint associated with quarrying and transportation of virgin aggregate.
-The reuse of the returned concrete as aggregate will be a significant contribution to the circular economy, saving annually up to 120,000 cubic meters or 288,000 tonnes of returned concrete from being sent to dumping pits in Australia.
+This project, spearheaded by Curtin University alongside Main Road Western Australia, CCAA and Holcim Australia, aims to develop returned concrete into a viable alternative coarse aggregate that reduces the carbon footprint associated with quarrying and transporting virgin aggregate.
+The reuse of the returned concrete as aggregate will be a significant contribution to the circular economy, saving tonnes of returned concrete from being sent to dumping pits in Australia each year.

 PROJECT PARTNERS